 Honours students also write a dissertation of about 10,000 words on a subject that relates to a particular social or cultural problem defined in an anthropological manner.
 The dissertation can be based on library or field research alongside directed reading, under the supervision of a member of staff.

 Our class sizes are approximately as follows: First year: 350 in lectures, 10-12 in tutorial groups; Second year: 150 in lectures, 8-10 in tutorial groups; Honours class (third and fourth years): up to 30 in lectures/seminars, individual dissertation supervision.

-In addition to the teaching that takes place at the University, the Department also organises, if possible, a two-day trip each year for Honours students to The Burn, a country house in beautiful surroundings approximately an hour’s drive from St Andrews.
-These occasions give Honours students and staff the opportunity to meet and talk outside a formal classroom setting.
+In addition to the teaching that takes place at the University, the Department also organises, if possible, a two-day study trip each year for Honours students to The Burn.

 Study abroad options are available to Honours students in Social Anthropology.

 Undergraduates Research Assistantship Scheme is also available to undergraduate students.
 This programme offers undergraduate students the opportunity to gain experience doing independent research.